hannahchan/FeatureGates.NET/README.md

 | `feature.gate.executions` | Counter         | executions   | Measures the number of times a feature gate has been executed. |
 | `feature.gate.duration`   | Histogram       | milliseconds | Measures the duration of feature gate executions.              |

+To derive a full set of RED (Rates, Errors and Duration) metrics for your feature, configure your feature gate to use a histogram.
+Histograms should be used cautiously as they use more memory than counters.
+Use a counter if you do not need to record execution durations.

 ### Metric Attributes

 > **Warning** - Metric attributes are currently unstable.